jnazarian1/Patient-Generator/README.md

 Notice there are two Patient_Generator files: one is compatible with a Smart on FHIR server, the other is compatible with an Intervention Engine server.

+# Smart-on-FHIR Server Details

+For the Patient Generator to upload patients to a Smart-on-FHIR server, a few things must be running in the background:

+# Intervention-Engine Server Details

+For the Patient Generator to upload patients to an Intervention Engine server, a few things must be running in the background:

+Note: The IE Patient Generator script will prompt the user to ask for the url of the server that the patients should be uploaded to.
+With that said, it was tested on a \ilocal\i Intervention Engine Server.
+To run on an external Intervention Server

 # License